coder/coder/docs/admin/notifications/teams.md

     }
     ```

+    _Notice_: The Coder `actions` format differs from the `ActionSet` schema, so
+    its properties need to be modified: include `Action.OpenUrl` type, rename
+    `label` to `title`.
+Unfortunately, there is no straightforward solution for
+    `for-each` pattern.

     Feel free to customize the payload to modify the logo, notification title,
     or body content to suit your needs.